BartOtten/routex/README.md

 ![Hex.pm](https://img.shields.io/hexpm/l/routex)

-# Routex
+# Supercharge Phoenix Router with Routex

-Routex serves as a framework designed to extend the capabilities of Phoenix' router.
-Leveraging a flexible extension system, it is able to transform routes, generate alternative routes and create helper functions for common use cases.
-As Routex is a middleware between route definition and compilation, it has minimal impact on run time performance.
+Routex is an feature rich routing framework build on top of Phoenix Router.
+It provides additional routing features for common use cases.
+Situated between route definition and compilation, Routex has zero to none impact on run time performance.

 ## Top Features and Benefits